-I'm going to show you today:
+I'll show you today:

 - Why now is the best time to switch WordPress to HTTPS

-- How to switch WordPress to HTTPS
+- How you can switch WordPress to HTTPS

 Everything revolves around HTTPS, whether WordPress or not